thejerrod/logstack/README.md

 - cAdvisor: port `8080`
 - Node Exporter: port `9100`

-And one host published port (external to container) :
+And one host published port (external to stack) :
 - Grafana: port `3000`